Interview – Orion of Behemoth & Vesania

 CrypticRock.com – With the touring schedule pretty packed with Behemoth over the next few months, will there be time for Vesania to perform some live dates again?

 Orion – Yes.
 We just came back from a tour in Poland that we did with Vader.
 That was the best tour we have ever done.
-We are currently working on a European tour for early spring of 2015, and also are booking some European festivals.
+We are currently working on a European tour for early spring of 2015 and also are booking some European festivals.
 I truly hope we can tour the US at some point.
-That is a long road to go through for us though.
+That is a long road for us to go through, though.

-CrypticRock.com – Many hope Vesania eventually come to North America.
-Obviously, everyone in the Metal scene knows Behemoth’s name, although Vesania may be a little more underground here in the US, they certainly have a following.
+CrypticRock.com – Many hope that Vesania eventually comes to North America.
+Obviously, everyone in the Metal scene knows Behemoth’s name.
+Although Vesania may be a little more underground here in the US, they certainly have a following.

 CrypticRock.com – That would be very exciting to see.
 What are some of your musical influences?

 CrypticRock.com –That is understandable.
-It is good not to pigeonhole yourself in the type of music that you listen to.
-It seems like a lot of people who love Metal will only listen to Metal, and that is close-minded sometimes since there is so much other great music out there.
+It is good not to pigeonhole yourself into the type of music that you listen to.
+It seems like a lot of people who love Metal will only listen to Metal, and that is close-minded sometimes, since there is so much other great music out there.

 Orion – Certainly, there are lots of things to discover in the world, not only Metal.

-CrypticRock.com – My last question for you is pertaining to movies.
+CrypticRock.com – My last question concerns movies.
 CrypticRock.com covers music and Horror films.
 If you are a fan of Horror films, what are some of your favorite Horror films?

-Orion – Before we spoke I was checking out CrypticRock and I saw some Horror movie reviews.
+Orion – Before we spoke, I was checking out CrypticRock, and I saw some Horror movie reviews.
 I am very sorry to say that, honestly, I am not a Horror movie fan.
-I have seen some of the classics, but today’s Horror movies make me smile rather than make me scared.
+I have seen some of the classics, but today’s Horror movies make me smile rather than scare me.
 I am not a good person to talk to about Horror movies.
 If you consider Alien (1979) a Horror film, then I am a fan.
 I love H.R.
 Giger in general, and if Twin Peaks is a Horror TV series, then I am a Horror fan as well.

-CrypticRock.com – Those are definitely of the Horror genre for sure.
+CrypticRock.com – Those are definitely in the Horror genre.
 Do you have a favorite type of film?

-Orion – I used to be a fan of David Lynch’s movies until the period of Lost Highway (1997) and then he lost me.
+Orion – I used to be a fan of David Lynch’s movies until the period of Lost Highway (1997), but then he lost me.
 I do not really have a favorite movie director.
 I actually do not really have time to watch movies.
-What suits my lifestyle for the little time that I have is TV series.
-There are a lot of good TV series that I have seen which are nice, short, and they do not take much time to watch.
+What suits my lifestyle for the little time that I have is a TV series.
+There are a lot of good TV series that I have seen that are nice and short, and they do not take much time to watch.

 20th Century Fox